yoshuawuyts/promise-every/README.md

 ```

 ## Why?
-This module is basically equivalent to [`bluebird.every`][bluebird], but it's
+This module is basically equivalent to [`Array.every`][mdn].
+It's packaged as a
-handy to have the one function you need instead of a kitchen sink.
+single module because it's handy to have the one function you need instead of a
+kitchen sink.
 Modularity!
-Especially handy if you're serving to the browser and need to reduce your
+Especially handy if you're serving to the browser and
-javascript bundle size.
+need to reduce your javascript bundle size.

 Works great in the browser with
 [browserify](http://github.com/substack/node-browserify)!